-- NAIL POLISH: Removing nail polish out of the carpet… A nail polish spill or drip can be cleaned but only once it dries.
+NAIL POLISH: Removing nail polish from the carpet… A nail polish spill or drip can be cleaned but only once it dries.
 Use a butter knife to scrape it off of the carpet.
 For the remainder of the spill, use a white cloth dampened with alcohol and rub it on the nail polish gently.
 Blot dry.

 MUD: Removing mud stains from the carpet is possible.
 Muddy shoes can leave a trail on your carpet and grind into the fibers.
 How to clean?
 Let the mud dry and scrape with a butter knife, then use warm water with a bit of liquid detergent on a white cloth or paper towel.
 Blot until clean and dry.